AMorgaut/wakanda-twilio/readme.md

 ## TODO ##

+* Add TwiML support to add more actions (say, play, dial, record, ...)
+* Implement the missing services (conference, ...)
 * Create methods, in the returned result, based on its hypermedia informations
 * Handle the paging in lists
 * Support more settings like default page size by services
-* Implement the missing services (conference, ...)

 ## License (MIT License) ##